john-itcsolutions/cheirrs/README.md

 `select * from users;`

-You should see the single user's details.
+You should see the single registered user's details.

 `\q`

 `exit`